-I’m a web designer with over a decades’ experience building websites for many different clients and industries.
+Hello, I’m Martin Wright, a friendly designer based in Shrewsbury in the UK.
+I’m a web designer with over ten years’ experience building websites for varied clients and industries.
 I make websites that work well and look beautiful on screens large and small.

 I was born in Reading but spent my teenage years in Perth, Western Australia before moving back to the UK and settling in Shrewsbury.
 I dabbled in web design during college, throwing together websites for bands which gave me a taste for the immediacy of making things on the internet.

 I took Computer Science at University, where I became interested in human-computer interaction and user interface design.
-My web skills helped me develop this interest, and helped me write my dissertation computer aided learning and video game reward systems.
+My web skills helped me develop this interest, and I wrote my dissertation on computer aided learning and reward systems.